-When the Rottweiler lab mix is a puppy (for the first 2 years of his or her life) they love jumping and so with little ones or old people it can be quite a problem.
-Training them to not jump should be on your top five list to train on.
+While the Rottweiler Lab mix is a puppy (they are still puppies until the age of 3), they love jumping upon someone, and so with little ones or older people it can be quite a problem.
+Training them not to jump should be on your top five list to train on.

 Zeus the Rottweiler Lab Mix

 We think and we have good evidence that Zeus and his fellow litter mates suffered abuse because he fears men, chains, and plaid shirts.
 We realized this because Zeus started chewing the leashes.

 Also, one cool winter morning I came downstairs wearing a plaid shirt.
 He growled and started barking ferociously at me.
 Needless to say, it took him a while to calm down.